tedious/TedivmStashBundle/README.md

 powerful abstraction for a range of caching engines.
 This bundle provides a caching service, adds Stash information to the Web Profiler toolbar, and adds integration for the Doctrine Common Cache library.

 Both the bundle and Stash are licensed under the New BSD License.
+Please fork us on [Github](https://github.com/tedivm/TedivmStashBundle)!

 ## Installation ##